-A radiomics classification model needs to analyze the cell radiomics $X^c$ and predict the cell labels $Y^p = \{y_i^p\}_{i=1}^N$.
-Due to the long sequence and well-defined values of the radiomics features, $x^c_i$ can be expressed as $x^c_i=\{x^c_{it}\}_{t=1}^l$, where we reshape the radiomics features of one cell into several sequences $l$.
-A linear layer is initially employed for processing input $x^c_{it}$,
+A medical image classification model needs to analyze the cell image $X^c$ and predict the cell labels $Y^p = \{y_i^p\}_{i=1}^N$.
+Due to the long sequence and well-defined values of the image features, $x^c_i$ can be expressed as $x^c_i=\{x^c_{it}\}_{t=1}^l$, where we split the image into several patches $l$.
+An embedding layer is initially employed for processing input $x^c_{it}$,

 where $\text{Linear(.)}$ is the linear projection.
 Moreover, following the Jamba~\cite{jamba}, we also add the RMSNorm~\cite{rmsnorm} at the beginning of each block, which can be expressed as: